aexol-studio/deenruv/docs/docs/guides/extending-the-admin-ui/getting-started/index.md

 When creating a plugin, you may wish to extend the Admin UI in order to expose a graphical interface to the plugin's functionality, or to add new functionality to the Admin UI itself.
 The UI can be extended with custom components written in [Angular](https://angular.io/) or [React](https://react.dev/).

 :::note
-The APIs described in this section were introduced in Vendure v2.1.0.
+The APIs described in this section were introduced in Deenruv v2.1.0.
 For the legacy APIs, see the [Legacy API section](#legacy-api--v210).
 :::

 UI extensions fall into two categories: